Course Outline

 This course teaches you to learn programming and build solutions with code and physical devices such as sensors and actuators.

-I offer this course for students at the University of Applied Sciences under the title (will soon be renamed).
+I offer this course for students at the University of Applied Sciences under the title Impacts of Digitalization (will soon be renamed).
 All materials for the course are on this website, you can basically self-study the material and solve the exercises all by yourself.
 The important thing that will be missing are the fruitful discussions we have during the live-sessions.

 Topics